yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 End goals:
   - Finding linear symmetry representations of nonlinear dynamic systems in infinite-dimensional Hilbert space (Linear Representation of Symmetries)

-Paths:
-  - Use the M-Layer neural network to parameterize a Lie algebra generator (Lie Operator) to learn a strictly energy-preserving and volume-preserving evolutionary group (Unitary Flow Map) in the infinite-dimensional Hilbert space, so as to accurately predict complex nonlinear Hamiltonian physical systems.
 ```